rumschuettel/liquidlearn/README.md

 LiquidLearn
 ===========
 > LiquidLearn is a simulator for quantum neural networks, based on Microsoft Liquid, and part of my submission to the Microsoft Quantum Challenge in April 2016.
+It won the [second price](http://research.microsoft.com/en-us/projects/liquid/challenge.aspx), together with some other amazing submissions!

+I plan to update the codebase around July to make it more user-friendly, so feel free to send me suggestions or comments.

 Setup
 -----